VictoriaMetrics/VictoriaMetrics/docs/keyConcepts.md

 {% include img.html href="keyConcepts_pull_model.png" %}

 In pull model, the monitoring system needs to be aware of all the applications it needs to monitor.
-The metrics are scraped (pulled) from the known applications (aka `scrape targets`) with via HTTP protocol on a regular basis (aka `scrape_interval`).
+The metrics are scraped (pulled) from the known applications (aka `scrape targets`) via HTTP protocol on a regular basis (aka `scrape_interval`).

 VictoriaMetrics supports discovering Prometheus-compatible targets and scraping metrics from them in the same way as Prometheus does - see [these docs](https://docs.victoriametrics.com/#how-to-scrape-prometheus-exporters-such-as-node-exporter).

-Metrics scraping is supported by [Single-server-VictoriaMetrics](https://docs.victoriametrics.com/#how-to-scrape-prometheus-exporters-such-as-node-exporter) and by [vmagent](https://docs.victoriametrics.com/vmagent.html).
+Metrics scraping is supported by [single-node VictoriaMetrics](https://docs.victoriametrics.com/#how-to-scrape-prometheus-exporters-such-as-node-exporter) and by [vmagent](https://docs.victoriametrics.com/vmagent.html).

 The pros of the pull model: